JohnEdwa/RTAutoSprintExtended/Readme.md

 ## Differences to the old version
 * Works, for one thing
+* Commando, Huntress and Engineer autosprint during more skills (still something a player could do by themselves).
+* Added Loader and Acrid with proper autosprinting.
 * Artificer Flamethrower mode is configurable.
+* Engineer can be allowed to sprint between deploying mines.

 ## Configuration
-* Config file item: `ArtificerFlamethrowerToggle: true/false`: Sets the flamethrower mode.
+* Config file item: `ArtificerFlamethrowerToggle: [true]/false`: Sets the flamethrower mode.
 Default is toggle cancellable by pressing the sprint key, alternative is a "Hold to cast" mode.
-* Console command: `rt_artiflamemode: `. `toggle/true/1`, or `hold/false/0`.
+Has a console command so you can change it on the fly: `rt_artiflamemode: `. `toggle/true/1`, or `hold/false/0`.
+* Config file item: `EngineerAllowM2Sprint: true/[false]`: When true, sprints between laying mines.
+Looks janky, but technically possible to do.
+As a positive, holding M2 doesn't disable sprinting anymore.

-## Known (new) Issues
+## Known Issues

 * Acrid M1 animation cancellation is very pronounced with this mod.
 Waiting for the official fix before trying for a workaround.
+* MUL-T Stun Grenade (M2) starts sprinting only after the put-away animation (~1s delay), although he could start right after firing.

+## To-Do (hopefully)

+* Change holding sprint to a walk button.
+* Disable the generic sprinting crosshair.

 ## Changelog

+`4478858.1.1` -
+ * Cleaned the code.
+ * Added Acrid and Loader, fixed Commando, Huntress, Engi not being allowed to autosprint during some skills they are able to.
+ * Added Engi M2 config option.

 `4478858.1.0` - Initial Version (Based on 1.0.5), fixed, and added Artificer flamethrower config.